BryanWilhite/Blog/2017-10/my-current-web-app-roadmap.md

 ## the functional-language bias looming in the background

 My self-education work in the `dotnet-fable-minimal` [folder](https://github.com/BryanWilhite/dotnet-core/tree/master/dotnet-fable-minimal), the `dotnet-giraffe-template` [folder](https://github.com/BryanWilhite/dotnet-core/tree/master/dotnet-giraffe-template) and the `elm-minimal` [folder](https://github.com/BryanWilhite/nodejs/tree/master/elm-minimal) indicate my desire to transition some (perhaps most) of my C# investments to F#.
 The main reasoning for this is to formally control complexity.

+## Q4 2018

+I actually will consider it failure: finding myself in Q4 2018 having moved not very far from my current location, still presenting Angular 1.x to the Web.
+The preparation has been quite substantial and the professional introspection quite deep.
+I am optimistic that, barring tragedy, my next moves on the Web will be quite satisfying.